 04 October 2016

-Will the conflicts in Syria begin a second Cold War era?
+Will the civil war in Syria begin a second Cold War?

-One of the pre-conditions for the Cold War was the existence of nuclear weapons, and the knowledge of mutually assured destruction if they were used.
+One of the pre-conditions for the Cold War was the existence of nuclear weapons, and the knowledge of mutually assured destruction.
 Another of the pre-conditions for the Cold War was the resolute leadership (and populace) of the opposing post-World War 2 powers, the USSR and the USA.

 In other words, the awareness of each other's nuclear capability acted as deterrent to outright hostilities, while each nation's depth of commitment to its political and social ideology meant that withdrawal or capitulation was not an option.

-Nuclear weapons remain a potent deterrent, regardless of proliferation magnitude now or prior to 1991.
-Russia has replaced the USSR as one of the two powers, with greater strength than the USSR in some ways (no longer socialist, religious tolerance), but less in others (authoritarian leadership, loss of Soviet bloc nations in eastern Europe and central Asia).
+Nuclear weapons remain a potent deterrent, now and prior to 1991.
+Russia has replaced the USSR as one of the two powers, with greater strength than the USSR in some ways (no longer socialist, religiously tolerant), but less in others (equally or more authoritarian leader, loss of Soviet bloc nations in eastern Europe and central Asia).
 Russia certainly has resolute leadership.
 A cold war requires two antipodal powers though.

-The USA's current presidential leadership under the Obama administration is weaker than that of any president during the Cold War years.
-Putin is described in many unflattering ways--as a thug and a former KGB agent--but never as effete or lacking initiative.
+The USA's presidential leadership under the Obama administration is weaker than that of any president during the Cold War years.
+Putin is described in many unflattering ways--as a thug and a former KGB agent--but never as effete.
 Russia's Foreign Minister Sergey Lavrov is intelligent and perceptive.
 He is a formidable counterpart to our recent secretaries of state, John Kerry and Hillary Clinton.

-The Syrian Civil War and containment of ISIS cannot be a US vs Russia proxy war if US foreign policy is indecisive, slow-moving and undermined by the belief that Russia's need to retain its sphere of influence (even if primarily for purposes of its own domestic security) is "on the wrong side of history" thus should be ignored.
+The Syrian Civil War and containment of ISIS cannot be a US versus Russia proxy war if US foreign policy is indecisive, slow-moving, and undermined by the belief that Russia's need to retain its sphere of influence (even though primarily for its own domestic security) is "on the wrong side of history" thus should be ignored.

 04 February 2016